sysgain/informatica-p2p/README.md

 	By logging into the VM

-	We can verify from the Informatica Cloud portal
+   Verifying it from the Informatica Cloud portal

 ##### By logging into the VM